mapbox/dr-ui/docs/src/pages/guides/split-pages/sections/how-to.md

 ### 4. Create redirects

-You will need to create redirects in [subdomain-docs](https://github.com/mapbox/subdomain-docs) to redirect the partial files to the main file.
-All pages in `src/pages/` will resolve at a URL on docs.mapbox.com.
-We create redirects for each partial markdown file to make sure users, or more likely web crawlers, do not index or reference this page.
+You will need to create redirects in [subdomain-docs](https://github.com/mapbox/subdomain-docs) to redirect the partial files to the main file to prevent users, or more likely web crawlers from accessing the page partials.

 See [Redirects for Studio Manual reference "sections" pages #75](https://github.com/mapbox/subdomain-docs/pull/75) for a similar example.